BV solutions for a hydrodynamic model of flocking--type with all-to-all interaction kernel

-\Section{Global existence of weak solutions} The aim is to construct an entropy weak solution to~\eqref{eq:system_Eulerian_M-M1} with the properties stated in Theorem~\ref{Th-1} using the wave front tracking algorithm.
-Since the solution satisfies the conservation of mass and momentum, i.e.~\eqref{cons-of-mass}--\eqref{cons-of-momentum} then the solution constructed would also be solution to system problem~\eqref{eq:system_Eulerian}.
+\Section{Set Up of the Problem} In this section, the aim is to construct an entropy weak solution \textrm{with concentration} to~\eqref{eq:system_Eulerian_M-M1} with the properties stated in Theorem~\ref{Th-1} using the wave front tracking algorithm.
+Since the solution satisfies the conservation of mass and momentum, i.e.~\eqref{cons-of-mass}--\eqref{cons-of-momentum} then the solution constructed would also be solution to system ~\eqref{eq:system_Eulerian}.
 Thus, from here and on, we study system~\eqref{eq:system_Eulerian_M-M1}, with \eqref{eq:def-M}, \eqref{eq:def-M1}.
 However, before we proceed, we reduce the problem to zero average velocity.
 More precisely, by the definition of $\bar \vv$ at \eqref{def:vbar}, we perform the change of variables

-that allows us to reduce to the case of $M_1=0$, being $M_1$ defined at \eqref{eq:def-M1}.
-Indeed, in the new variables called again $(x,t)$, the average of the momentum $\rho \vv$ becomes zero:
+that allows us to reduce to the case of $M_1=0$, with $M_1$ being defined at \eqref{eq:def-M1}.
+Indeed, in the new variables called again $(x,t)$, the average of the momentum $\widehat\mm$ becomes zero: